 Every property will be given a quote for treatment and the cost will depend on the number of rooms affected and the level of infestation found.

-Once a survey is completed you will be provided a quotation within 3 working days and, if you wish to proceed with the treatment the cost of the survey will be deducted from the quotation.
+Once a survey is completed you will be provided a quotation within 3 working days and you can consider if you wish to go ahead with the necessary treatment.

 How quickly will we attend?